 Responsibility is strategic, compromise will sometimes be necessary, but the overall vision must prevail in the end because it is about the sustainability of the organization.
 The person in charge of governance must have a good knowledge of the past of the company (and of its achievements) while having a long-term vision on the desired evolution.

-In the third part of this article, we will review the financial aspects of data governance within the organization.
+In the third post of this series, we will review the financial aspects of data governance within the organization.